-Food demand, and in particular meat, rises considerably as individuals move from their rural hometowns into urban centres, something seen most visibly with pork as demand multiplies by almost a factor of six.
-This in turn has a chain reaction effect on pig feed and the raw materials such as soy beans which have to be imported from around the world to meet this seemingly insatiable appetite.
+Food demand, and in particular meat, rises considerably as individuals move from their rural hometowns into urban centers, something is seen most visibly with pork as demand multiplies by almost a factor of six.
+This, in turn, has a chain reaction effect on pig feed and the raw materials such as soybeans which have to be imported from around the world to meet this seemingly insatiable appetite.

 While aquaculture (farming fish/seafood) globally has increased in recent years, China has been expanding its capacity for decades, as shown in the chart below: